Trigger one flow based on the execution of another flow.

 • where

-You can also add execution filters on fields FLOW_ID, NAMESPACE, STATE and EXPRESSION.
+You can filter executions based on fields like FLOW_ID, NAMESPACE, STATE, and EXPRESSION.

 yaml